 Endodontics (Root Canal)

-Dedicated to life-long learning, Dr. Nikki Ancona has averaged 70 continuing education credit hours (per licensing period) throughout her career; the minimum requirements for the state of California are 50 continuing education credit hours per licensing period!
+Dedicated to life-long learning, our team has averaged 70 continuing education credit hours (per licensing period) throughout their careers; the minimum requirements for the state of California are 50 continuing education credit hours per licensing period!

 “Never thought I could say that I had a great time at the dentist.
 Once again thanks for changing my perspective on dentists.
 Would recommend this place to anyone.”

 Our team, with a high-tech dental office located in Montclair, is always educated and informed on the latest and greatest endodontic technologies and trends.